Florida Bar Foundation FAQ

 Answer: More than 30 legal aid organizations in Florida rely on the Foundation for an average of 30% of their combined revenue each year.
 Including programs like Legal Assistance for the Poor, the Loan Repayment Assistance Program for legal aid lawyers, Improvements in the Administration of Justice, and Children’s Legal Services, the Foundation provides millions in funding annually.
 However, estimates are that these funds meet only 20% of the true need for legal aid to the poor.
 IOTA revenue is not always stable as it is pegged to short-term interest rates.
 The Foundation is a 501(c) 3 charity that relies on donations to help smooth out the ups and downs in IOTA income as interest rates fluctuate from year to year.

 Question: What exactly does the Foundation do?

-- Expands and improve representation and advocacy on behalf of low-income persons in civil legal matters
+- Expands and improves representation and advocacy on behalf of low-income persons in civil legal matters

 - Improves the fair and effective administration of justice

 - Promotes service to the public by members of the legal profession by making public service an integral component of the law school experience.

 The Foundation is the only organization statewide that supports a comprehensive network of organizations providing access to civil legal services for the poor in Florida.
 It funds legal services in a variety of areas, including foreclosure, domestic abuse, landlord-tenant issues, immigration, children seeking and in need of health benefits and children needing special education assistance, and many more.

 Answer: All gifts, large and small are welcome.
 When combined with gifts of many others, they can make a very meaningful impact on the lives of children, the elderly, the disabled, and the poor.

 Answer: Planned giving, sometimes referred to as “deferred giving,” is simply creating a gift plan using a choice of assets that will have an impact on your tax situation and/or estate plan.